The Chronicle video (and HonorLock) How to Build Academic Integrity in Online Courses

 Here are just a few areas for consultation: Questions about Blackboard capabilities and using interactive tools such as blogs and wikis; Rubric development; Giving effective feedback; Active learning strategies; Universal and Backward Design for online courses; Implementing group work; Developing assignments that foster metacognitive and writing skills; Moving a F2F course online.

 Please complete the following form to make a request for an appointment with Kim or Wendy.
 Please be sure to state what you need help with, your name, email and what times you are available during the week.

-Wendy Trevor, PhD, Associate Professor, English, Director, M-CELT, Associate Dean for Academic Affairs
+Wendy Trevor, PhD, Director, M-CELT; Associate Professor, English; Associate Vice President for Academic Affairs.